plmercereau/openhexa-quack/README.md

   - Hard to set, need ops expertise
   - Harder SQL dialect
   - Depending on our use case, may be overkill

+## What's missing in this approach
+- Possible concurency issue if the same user tries to run queries in parallel.
+In the current implementation, the same DuckDB connection will be reused, which may fail.

 Quack.